How to protect yourself online

 You may receive an e-mail asking you to click a link, open an attachment, give away your password or credit card number or transfer money.

 You may receive a call from an individual pretending to be someone else.
-Beware unsolicited calls from any company and call back the official number should you have any doubts.
+Beware of unsolicited calls from any company, and call back the official number should you have any doubts.

 Never give your login details or any confidential data over the phone, especially when you don’t recognise the voice of the caller.
 Remember, we’ll never call you and ask for your security details over the phone.

 Attack by text

 You may receive a text message that looks like it’s from a trusted company, but is actually a scam.
 Never give away personal details or passwords in a text and try not to press any links.
 Instead, use your browser to navigate manually to the destination.
 If the message asks you to call back a specific phone number, check its genuine first.

 Use long and strong passwords with a combination of upper and lowercase characters, numbers and special symbols.
 We strongly advise you not to reuse passwords for different online resources as this makes it easy for hackers to crack your other accounts as soon as one is compromised.